njcl/njcl.github.io/_posts/2015-08-01-quomodo-facere-tuam-scholam-esse-magnam.md

 Along with Graphic Arts, there's writing competitions, including Modern Myth and other essay writing competitions, in which contestants either write a mythological story in modern times, or write an essay about a given topic pertaining to the classics.

+If none of these suit you, but you really like Latin in general, there's academic testing.
+The various subjects include Latin Grammar, Latin Reading Comprehension, Mythology, and Latin Derivatives.

 Lastly, there's Ludi/Olympika for all the athletes in JCL.
 These are athletic competitions/races at conventions in which athletes run various races and compete to win

 Cura et Valeas,<br>Andy Kamath